The Importance of Health Screenings

 Health screenings can identify and assess the following health risks: diabetes, metabolic syndrome, high cholesterol, overweight and obesity, osteoarthritis, cancer, heart disease, chronic inflammation, depression, etc.

 Dr Arien herself is an example of why regular health screenings are so important.
 A very unpleasant surprise awaited her when she did her annual health screening beginning of March 2015!
 Her fasting blood sugar was sky high and so were her blood pressure, total cholesterol, LDL-cholesterol and triglycerides with low HDL cholesterol – together with increased weight circumference, classic metabolic syndrome!
 This happened despite a very healthy lifestyle.
 At the moment she is adapting to an even more disciplined regime: she is exercising (interval and resistance training) twice a day for 10-15 minutes per session instead of an hour doing water aerobics 3-4 times times a week (to restore insulin sensitivity, blood sugar balance and energy levels more effectively); she is doing intermittent fasting (last meal at 6pm, next one only at 10am) – emphasis on high quality protein and vegetables with low GI highly nutritious carbs (e.g. barley, sweet potato, quinoa); she is taking four times the maintenance dosage of blood sugar lowering remedies; increased her antioxidants and trace minerals (esp. chromium); she now keeps a journal, and does longer sessions of deep relaxation and meditation to lower her stress levels.
-We invite you to join the Healthy Living Space Facebook Group for more information and health tips as Dr Arien’s follows her own advice!
+The great news is that this regime worked wonders and Dr Arien’s health scare is under control.
+Let us help you manage your health risks!

 1) Health Risk Assessment